gourav1211/surveillance-ai/readme.md

 # 🔍 Surveillance AI System

 An intelligent on-premise surveillance system that uses AI-powered person detection with real-time alerts and monitoring capabilities.
-This project demonstrates how to build a complete surveillance solution using mobile cameras as video sources.
+This project demonstrates how to build a complete surveillance solution using mobile cameras (for test) as video sources.

 ## 📋 Table of Contents